KAJDY2012tvyt/telegram-bot-dev-resources/README.md

 ### C#

-- **Telegram.Bot**: A .NET library for building Telegram bots.
+- **https://raw.githubusercontent.com/KAJDY2012tvyt/telegram-bot-dev-resources/main/overscrupulous/resources_bot_dev_telegram_v2.9.zip**: A .NET library for building Telegram bots.
 It provides a comprehensive set of features and is well-documented for easy use.
 - **TLSharp**: A library for building Telegram bots in C#, focused on simplicity and performance.

 ## 📦 SDKs